 - Appendix: This is where you can include additional information and metrics.
 This is the place to include things like page views, time on site, actual links built, etc.

-Here is a quick recap of the entire process:
+Here is a quick recap of the entire link building process:

 - The sales process: selling a link building campaign

 - Kicking things off: questions to ask yourself or your client

 - Identify the business goals and how link building will help reach these

 - Identify your assets, resources and USPs that help with link building